Cesar525/Znote_forum_byCesar525/README.md

 3) Copy and pasted these file to the htdocs folder if you using xampp or pass the fiel to the project page folder. and DONE...

+REMEBER --- every change if you want the forum to show counting post or not is made at the cesar525_forum_config.php file inside the cesar525 folder.

 # Thanks to & Credits -
 * [Znote](https://github.com/Znote/ZnoteAAC) for building this Open source website